Deep Learning in Asset Pricing: Estimation

 \subsection{Generative Adversarial Network (GAN)}

 The conditioning function $g$ is the output of a second feedforward network.
-Enlightened by Generative Adversarial Networks (GAN), we chose the moment conditions that lead to the largest pricing discrepancy by having two networks compete against each other.
+Inspired by Generative Adversarial Networks (GAN), we chose the moment conditions that lead to the largest pricing discrepancy by having two networks compete against each other.
 One network creates the SDF $M_{t+1}$, and the other network creates the conditioning function.

 We take three steps to train the model.
-We first obtain an initial guess of the SDF by updating the SDF network to minimize the unconditional loss.
-Then for a given SDF network we maximize the loss by varying the parameters in the conditional network.
-Finally, we fix the parameters in the conditional network and train the SDF network to minimize the conditional loss.\footnote{A conventional GAN network iterates this procedure until convergence.
-We find that our algorithm converges already after the above three steps, i.e. the model does not improve further by repeating the adversarial game.} The logic behind this idea is that by minimizing the largest conditional loss among all possible conditioning functions, the loss for any function is small.
-Note that both, the SDF network and the conditional network each use a FFN network combined with an LSTM that estimates the macroeconomic hidden state variables, i.e. instead of directly using $I_t$ as an input each network summarizes the whole macroeconomic time series information in the state process $h_t$ (respectively $h^g_t$ for the conditional network):\footnote{We allow for potentially different macroeconomic states for the SDF and the conditional network as the unconditional moment conditions that identify the SDF can depend on different states as the SDF weights.}
+Our initial first step SDF minimizes the unconditional loss.
+Second, given this SDF we maximize the loss by optimizing the parameters in the conditional network.
+Finally, given the conditional network we update the SDF network to minimize the conditional loss.\footnote{A conventional GAN network iterates this procedure until convergence.
+We find that our algorithm converges already after the above three steps, i.e. the model does not improve further by repeating the adversarial game.
+Detailed results on the GAN iterations for the empirical analysis are in Figure IA.1 in the Internet Appendix.} The logic behind this idea is that by minimizing the largest conditional loss among all possible conditioning functions, the loss for any function is small.
+Note that both, the SDF network and the conditional network each use a FFN network combined with an LSTM that estimates the macroeconomic hidden state variables, i.e. instead of directly using $I_t$ as an input each network summarizes the whole macroeconomic time series information in the state process $h_t$ (respectively $h^g_t$ for the conditional network).
+The two LSTMs are based on the criteria function of the two networks, that is $h_t$ are the hidden states that can minimize the pricing errors, while $h_t^g$ generate the test assets with the largest mispricing:\footnote{We allow for potentially different macroeconomic states for the SDF and the conditional network as the unconditional moment conditions that identify the SDF can depend on different states than the SDF weights.}